kjappelbaum/pyepal/docs/getting_started.rst

         # This selects the 10 farthest points in feature space
         indices = get_maxmin_samples(X, 10)

-3. Now, you can intialize the instance of one :code:`PAL` class.
+3. Now, you can initialize the instance of one :code:`PAL` class.
 If we use a :code:`sklearn` Gaussian process model, we would use

     .. code-block:: python